sonic-net/sonic-swss/README.md

 [![Build Status](https://sonic-jenkins.westus.cloudapp.azure.com/buildStatus/icon?job=sonic-swss-build)](https://sonic-jenkins.westus.cloudapp.azure.com/job/sonic-swss-build)
-# Sonic - Switch State Service - SwSS
+# SONiC - Switch State Service - SwSS

 # Description
 The Switch State Service (SwSS) is a collection of software that provides a database interface for communication with and state representation of network applications and network switch hardware.